microsoftdotnetdevelopment/Todoapp/intro.md

 it creates 2 APIs one Is to get all employees list and another one is to get details of particular employee. http://localhost:52334/api/employee http://localhost:52334/api/employee/2

+learn how to create build and publish this project to use those apis in frontend